Teams don’t publish their email addresses.

 Sometimes people send baseball cards requesting the player to sign, but forget that the return postage must be Japan postage on the enclosed self-addressed stamped envelope.

-There’s no modestly priced way we know of to get official merchandise at this time sent outside of Japan.
+There is no modestly priced way we know of to get official merchandise at this time sent outside of Japan.
 You can find buying services from Japan online that will ship an item or two but it is very costly.

-The sites in English now selling Japan baseball items are using made-up logos, plain text, or knock-offs of the team logo.
+Many of the sites in English now selling Japan baseball items are using made-up logos, plain text, or knock-offs of the team logo.

 From time to time people have had success with this site: